-Dr. Bloom has previously been a member of the public policy faculty at Carnegie-Mellon University, and the economics faculty at Columbia University and Harvard University.
-He currently serves as a Faculty Research Associate at the National Bureau of Economic Research, Chairman of the World Economic Forum's Global Agenda Council on Ageing, and is a member of the Board of Directors of PSI and of the Board of Trustees of amfAR, the Foundation for AIDS Research.
-Dr. Bloom also serves as Director of Harvard’s Program on the Global Demography of Aging.
-In April 2005 Dr. Bloom was elected Fellow of the American Academy of Arts and Sciences.
+Dr. Bloom has previously been a member of the public policy faculty at Carnegie-Mellon University, and the economics faculties at Columbia University and Harvard University.
+He currently serves as a Faculty Research Associate at the National Bureau of Economic Research; a Research Fellow of IZA – Institute for the Study of Labor; a member of the Board of Directors of PSI and of JSI; and a member of the Board of Trustees of amfAR, the Foundation for AIDS Research.
+Dr. Bloom also serves as Director of Harvard’s Program on the Global Demography of Aging, and Chairman of the World Economic Forum’s Industry Agenda Council on the Future of the Health Sector.
+In 2005 Dr. Bloom was elected Fellow of the American Academy of Arts and Sciences.
 Dr. Bloom received a BS in Industrial and Labor Relations from Cornell University in 1976, and a PhD in Economics and Demography from Princeton University in 1981.

 "David was fantastic!
 There was unanimous satisfaction with his presentations.
 A great success."- Bahcesehir University, Istanbul

 "Professor Bloom's visit was so very productive and successful.
 We were most impressed by his talks and insights.
 His warm support of BAU 's educational mission has been most encouraging."- Bahcesehir University, Istanbul